thw17/BIO598_Tutorial/README.md

 # BIO598_Tutorial
 A hands-on tutorial introducing users to reproducible reference-based genome assembly and variant calling.

-This tutorial has been tested on Mac and Linux operating systems and will assume you're working with one of these operating systems.
+This tutorial has been tested on a Linux operating system and will assume you're working with it.
+Almost everything should work for Mac too, except conda doesn't seem to install Samblaster.
+This can be installed easily with brew, however, and everything else should work well.

 ## Setting up your environment
 For today's tutorial, you'll need this repository and Anaconda.